About Cary

 In 2015, US President Barack Obama appointed Dr. Fowler to the Board for International Food and Agricultural Development.

-Dr. Fowler is Chair of the Board of Trustees of Rhodes College.
+Dr. Fowler was Chair of the Board of Trustees of Rhodes College.
 He serves on the boards of the NY Botanical Garden Corporation, the Lillian Goldman Charitable Trust and the Amy Goldman Charitable Trust.
 He is a former member of the National Plant Genetic Resources Board (appointed by the Secretary of Agriculture) and former board and executive committee member of the International Maize and Wheat Improvement Center in Mexico.
 He is past chair of the board of The Livestock Conservancy.

 Dr. Fowler attended Rhodes College in Memphis before transferring to Simon Fraser University in Canada where he received a B.A. (honors - first class) degree.
 He earned his Ph.D. at Uppsala University in Sweden.
 Dr. Fowler was a professor at the Norwegian University of Life Sciences for a number of years and a visiting professor at the University of California - Davis.
 He has been a Visiting Scholar at Stanford University on two occasions.